A guide to active cash management

 Defining active cash management

-Steve McKenna says he’s seeing a heightened sense of uncertainty about the economic environment, along with uncertainty over when cash may be needed – even among high-net-worth investors.
+David Carruthers says there continues to be a heightened sense of uncertainty about the economic environment, along with uncertainty over when cash may be needed – even among high-net-worth investors.

 “You need to get the balance right.
 Just as you would with any part of your investment portfolio, it’s important to rethink what is locked away at a higher rate, and what you might need for short-term payments.”